-In accordance with CoC D10 Boral will, within seven days of becoming aware of a blasting non-compliance, notify DPIE of the non-compliance.
+In accordance with CoC D10 Boral will, within seven days of becoming aware of a blasting noncompliance, notify DPIE of the non-compliance once the blast results are validated.
 The notification will be in writing through the Department's Major Projects Website and identify the development (including the development application number and name), set out the condition of this consent that the development is non-compliant with, why it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance.